Food and Drug Administration (FDA) Regulations

 Affirmation of Compliance (AofC) Codes

 AofC codes are used by the FDA as an automated screening tool to determine whether FDA-regulated commodities may proceed without examination, or if they require further review.
-The applicable codes are electronically transmitted by the entry filer (normally the customs broker) through the U.S. Customs and Border Protection’s (CBP’s) Automated Commercial System (ACS).
+The applicable codes are electronically transmitted by the entry filer (normally the customs broker) through ACE.

-The use of AofC codes is not mandatory; however, it may expedite FDA screening.
+The use of AofC codes is now mandatory; shippers must provide the applicable AofC code, for each commodity, on the Commercial Invoice.
 An automated ‘may proceed’ can only occur if the relevant AofC code is supplied (although use of a code does not automatically guarantee a ‘may proceed’).
-To facilitate this process, it is strongly advised that the shipper provide the applicable AofC code, for each commodity, on the Commercial Invoice.

 For more information and the list of AofC codes, visit the U.S. Food and Drug Administration website.